-Search your city to see what contaminants are/aren’t filtered out in your tap water here. https://www.ewg.org/tapwater/ Click here https://www.turningonthetap.org/#/introduction(flint:1//yonkers:1) for an interactive website highlight communities impacted by water injustice.
+Search your city on this EWG tap water website to see what contaminants are/aren’t filtered out in your tap water.
+Click through this for an interactive water injustices website highlight communities impacted.

 Tip: If your water isn’t safe you can consider using a water filter and/or filling up your water bottle at work or school if there is a water cooler or safe water.
-No amount of lead is safe for children or really anyone to drink.
+No amount of lead is safe for children or adults of any age.